edubrotech/python_interview_questions/README.md

 Answer: C

-Who developed Python Programming Language?
+2:-Who developed Python Programming Language?
-A) Wick van Rossum B) Rasmus Lerdorf C) Guido van Rossum D) Niene Stom
+A) Wick van Rossum
+B) Rasmus Lerdorf
+C) Guido van Rossum
+D) Niene Stom

 Answer: C

-What is the maximum possible length of an identifier in Python?
+3:-What is the maximum possible length of an identifier in Python?
+A) 16
+B) 32
+C) 128
-A) 16 B) 32 C) 128 D) No fixed length is specified
+D) No fixed length is specified

 Answer: D

 Which of the following is used to define a block of code in Python?